buhrmi/buhrmi/README.md

 # Hi I'm buhrmi

-After spending the larger part of my life working as a web developer, I have founded the Shitty Investments Club and am trying my luck as an independent investment broker.
+I'm a web developer and crypto broker working for the Shitty Investments Club.
+Our goal is to connect you with interesting and promising crypto projects.
+For this purpose we are currently building Shitcoin Swap, our very own trading platform.

 Follow me on [Shitcoin Swap](https://www.shitcoinswap.com/@buhrmi) or feel free to [reach out](https://www.shitcoinswap.com/about) if you'd like to join the team.